Robust coherent phonon mode at GaP/Si(001) heterointerface: RESULTS

 \subsection{Pump wavelength-dependence}

-Figure~\ref{2color}(a) and (b) compare the interface contribution $\Delta R_\text{int}$ to the TR signal obtained from the thin GaP nucleation layer (sample F) and from the thick overgrown layer (sample E) pumped at different wavelengths $\lambda_\text{pump}$.
-The signals from both samples exhibit an instantaneous drop at $t=0$ due to photocarriers created at the heterointerface.
-For the nucleation layer [Fig.~\ref{2color}(a)] the drop is followed by a monotonic increase on picosecond and slower time scales, whereas for the overgrown layer [Fig.~\ref{2color}(b)] the initial drop is followed by a quick partial recovery and then by a decrease on tens of picosecond time scale.
-The initial drop height $\Delta R_\text{max}$, plotted against $\lambda_\text{pump}$ in Fig.~\ref{2color}(c), also exhibits contrasted behaviors between the two samples.
-For the nucleation layer $\Delta R_\text{max}$ shows a distinct resonance peak at $\lambda_\text{pump}=900$~nm (photon energy of 1.4~eV), in agreement with the previous SHG study \cite{Mette2020}.
-The resonance peak can be attributed to an optical transition at the heterointerface involving a discrete electronic state \cite{Mette2025}, as illustrated with a blue solid arrow in Fig.~\ref{2color}(e).
-For the overgrown layer, by contrast, $\Delta R_\text{max}$ decreases monotonically with increasing $\lambda_\text{pump}$.
-The absence of the resonance peak, together with a qualitatively different temporal evolution of the transient signal, indicates that the discrete interface electronic state of the nucleation layer is quenched by the high-temperature overgrowth.
-The charge carrier dynamics at the interface of the overgrown layer is dominated by an alternative optical transition, such as charge transfer from (projected) Si valence band to (projected) GaP conduction band, as illustrated by a red dotted arrow in Fig.~\ref{2color}(e).
+Sects.~\ref{3A} and \ref{3B} have revealed that the low-temperature nucleation layers (samples A and F) and the high-temperature overgrown layers (B to E) exhibit contrasted interface carrier and phonon dynamics, while within each growth categories the dynamics appears qualitatively similar.
+In this subsection we compare the resonance behavior of the nucleation layer and the overgrown layer by performing two-color pump-probe experiments on one representative sample from each category.

-In Fig.~\ref{2color}(a) and (b) we also see a periodic modulation at 2 THz on top of the non-oscillatory carrier response.
-This low frequency mode (LFM) is not detected in the TR signal from bulk GaP wafer or from blank Si substrate measured in the same condition, indicating that it is characteristic to the GaP/Si interface.
-The LFM cannot be a local vibrational mode of a ``wrong" bond such as Ga-Si, however, because it should appear at a much higher ($>10$~THz) frequency than our observation.
-To estimate the phonon amplitude we fit the oscillation to a damped harmonic function:
+Figure~\ref{2color}(a) compares the interface contribution $\Delta R_\text{int}$ to the TR signal obtained from sample E pumped at different wavelengths and probed at 800 nm.
+The corresponding TR signals from the nucleation layer sample F is shown in Fig.~1 of Ref.~\onlinecite{Mette2025}.
+The TR signals from both samples exhibit an instantaneous drop at $t=0$, whose height $\Delta R_\text{max}$ is plotted against pump wavelength $\lambda_\text{pump}$ in Fig.~\ref{2color}(c). $\Delta R_\text{max}$ from the nucleation layer shows a distinct resonance peak at $\lambda_\text{pump}=900$~nm (photon energy of 1.4~eV), which was attributed to an optical transition at the heterointerface involving a discrete electronic state \cite{Mette2020, Mette2025}, as illustrated with a vertical arrow in Fig.~\ref{banddiagram}(b).
+Surprisingly, $\Delta R_\text{max}$ from the overgrown layer decreases monotonically with increasing $\lambda_\text{pump}$ without showing a distinct resonance peak, as plotted with filled symbols in Fig.~\ref{2color}(c).
+The absence of the resonance peak implies that the discrete interface electronic state of the nucleation layer is quenched by the high-temperature overgrowth.
+The interface carrier dynamics of the overgrown layer is dominated most likely by charge transfer from the Si substrate into the GaP layer, as illustrated in Fig.~\ref{banddiagram}(c), as we have speculated in Sect.~\ref{3A1}.